Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Walk on Spheres Algorithm

-The proof of \cref{thm:stochastic_sol} is quite involved, and a complete discussion can be found in \cite{le2016brownian}.
-We will provide some intuition to support this claim.
-Solutions to \cref{eq:laplace} are harmonic, implying they satisfy the mean value property.
-For any $x \in \Omega$, $u(x)$ is the average value of $u(y)$ over any sphere centered at $x$ and contained within $ \Omega$.
-This property can be derived from \cref{thm:stochastic_sol}.
-Let $S(x)$ be such a sphere and $\tau_1$ be the first time $B_t$ exits $S(x)$.
-Using the tower property, we can write

-By the rotational invariance of Brownian Motion, $B_{\tau_1}$ is uniformly distributed over $\partial S(x)$.
-The expectation can then be written as an integral over the surface of $S(x)$ to exactly recover the usual form of the mean value property.

-Viewing the solution of Laplace's equation as an expectation over paths of Brownian Motion directly relates $u(x)$ to the given boundary value function $f(x)$, while the influence of the geometry of $\Omega$ is implied by the distribution of $B_\tau$.
-Simulating a path of Brownian Motion started at $x$ (denoted $B_t^x$) provides an unbiased estimate of $u(x)$.
-This doesn't require resolving $u$ at any other point in $\Omega$, which makes the method mesh-free.

-Walk on Spheres samples the final location $B_\tau^x$ by recursively sampling the surface of a sequence of spheres.
-Let $S(x)$ denote the largest sphere contained within $\Omega$ centered at $x$.
-We can then write the Walk on Spheres algorithm (\cref{alg:wos}) as

-meaning that $X_{k+1}$ is sampled uniformly from the surface of the largest sphere contained in $\Omega$ and centered at $X_k$.
-A walk is terminated when $\operatorname{dist}(X_k, \partial S(X_k)) \le \varepsilon$ where $\varepsilon$ is a parameter of the algorithm.
-This traces a path of Brownian Motion by only observing its location when it first exits a (random) sequence of spheres (although other shapes, such as rectangles, can be used \cite{deaconu2006random}).
+Walk on Spheres traces a path of Brownian Motion by only observing its location when it first exits a (random) sequence of spheres (although other shapes, such as rectangles, can be used \cite{deaconu2006random}).